 You should not only report this accident to your insurance carrier, but you should also report the crash to Amazon.
 Depending on the circumstances of the accident, your insurance may reimburse you for the accident or pursue the insurance of the delivery driver.

 Note, however, that Amazon typically hires drivers as independent contractors, which can make it difficult to pursue compensation against the company.
-Our Lancaster car accident lawyer can help you determine your options when it comes to liability for an accident with a delivery vehicle.
+Our Lancaster car accident lawyer can help you determine your options regarding liability for an accident involving a delivery vehicle.

 Liability for an Amazon Delivery Car Accident